 Many factors affect the safety of your pet when under anaesthesia.
 If your pet needs anaesthesia, a complete physical check-up will be carried out by the vet.
 If your pet has not had a blood test for a long time, a pre-anaesthetic blood test is strongly recommended (but not compulsory).
 The result of the blood test can tell the vet more about your pet's condition before he/she goes under anaesthesia.
 If necessary, the vet may choose another anaesthetic if the blood test shows that your pet has a malfunctioning organ.

-Anaesthesia is different for each animal depending on several factors such as blood levels, age, breed and previous experiences with anaesthesia of your pet.
-We limit the amount of narcosis without reducing pain management.
-Pain killers and antibiotics will always be injected prior the surgery and will be active directly.
+Anaesthesia is different for each animal and is determined by different factors, such as the blood test values, age, breed and previous anaesthesia experiences with your pet.
+We limit the amount of anaesthesia without reducing pain relief.
+Pain medication and antibiotics are always administered prior to surgery so that they are immediately effective.

-The time that your pet will be under anaesthesia is also strongly reduced by our well-trained team, using the most up to date instruments.
-By using these instruments, we can reduce the time required for the surgery by up to 50%.
+The time your pet is under anaesthesia is also reduced by our trained team using the most up-to-date instruments.
+By using these instruments, we can reduce the time of the operation by up to 50%.